Installation and Configuration Guide for Context Directory Agent, Release 1.0

 Related Topics:

-Logging into the Cisco CDA
+Logging into the CDA User Interface

-Figure 3-1 Cisco CDA Login Page
+Figure 3-1 CDA Login Page

-Figure 3-2 Cisco CDA Dashboard
+Figure 3-2 CDA Dashboard

 Related Topics:

-Cisco CDA Dashboard
+CDA Dashboard

-The Cisco CDA Dashboard provides dashlets to quickly create, edit, or delete Active Directory servers, Consumer devices, Syslog servers, and Administrators.
+The CDA Dashboard provides dashlets to quickly create, edit, or delete Active Directory servers, Consumer devices, Syslog servers, and Administrators.

 It also provides dashlets with lists of existing Active Directory servers, Consumer devices, and Syslog servers.
 In addition, the dashboard provides links to Active Directory general settings, registered devices page, and log level settings.
 See Figure 3-2.

-To go back to the Dashboard from any other page, click Home.
+To go back to the Dashboard from any other page, click Home .

 Related Topics:

-Working in the Cisco CDA User Interface
+Working in the CDA User Interface

 This section contains: